What are ISAs?

 With Wealthify, simply select the Transfer an ISA option from the website or our mobile app and fill in a short form with the details of the ISA you’d like to transfer.

 You’ll then be sent a transfer form in the post to complete.
 If you transfer an ISA from a previous tax year, it won’t count towards the current years ISA allowance.
-This means you can shop around for the best rates like you would with a credit card or current account.
+This means you can shop around for the best ISA rates in the UK like you would with a credit card or current account.

 An independent financial adviser could help you with your decision, taking in to account your personal circumstances and your future financial goals, making sure an ISA transfer is the best thing for you.

 Can I get an ethical ISA?